plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 Learn more in: "[How to track, identify and fix 404 error pages on your website](https://plausible.io/blog/track-404-errors)"

-### How to serve our script as a first-party connection from your domain name
+## How to serve our script as a first-party connection from your domain name

 If you'd like to serve our script as a first party connection from your subdomain (such as plausible.yourdomain.com or stats.yourdomain.com), you need to enable the custom domain feature in your Plausible Analytics account.
 We offer a quick and easy way to do that.
 Here's how:

-* Click on the "Add custom domain" button in the "Custom domain" section of your website settings to get started.
+* Click on the "Add custom domain" button in the "Custom domain" section of your website settings to get started

 ![Add custom domain](/docs/img/custom-domain.png)

 * We recommend using a subdomain of the website you're running Plausible Analytics on.
 If your site is on yourdomain.com you can use plausible.yourdomain.com.
-The name of the subdomain can be anything that you want.
+The name of the subdomain can be anything that you want
-* Type in your subdomain in the "Domain" field and click on the "DNS setup" button.
+* Type in your subdomain in the "Domain" field and click on the "DNS setup" button

 ![Add custom domain](/docs/img/setup-custom-domain.png)

 * Next, you need to go to your DNS provider’s website and create a new CNAME record for your chosen subdomain.
-Please check with your DNS provider's documentation on how you can create a new CNAME record.
+Please check with your DNS provider's documentation on how you can create a new CNAME record
-* Point the CNAME record to custom.plausible.io. (including the last dot) and then click on the "Done" button on the Plausible Analytics website.
+* Point the CNAME record to **custom.plausible.io.** (including the last dot) and then click on the "Done" button on the Plausible Analytics website
-* In most cases this process takes a few minutes but it may take up to 4 hours for the DNS changes to propagate and for us to obtain an SSL certificate for your subdomain.
+* In most cases this process takes a few minutes but it may take up to 4 hours for the DNS changes to propagate and for us to obtain an SSL certificate for your subdomain
-* The setup is completed and ready to use when your subdomain loads our JavaScript file (yoursubdomain.yourdomain.com/js/index.js).
+* The setup is completed and ready to use when your subdomain loads our JavaScript file (yoursubdomain.yourdomain.com/js/index.js)
-* When your subdomain loads our script, go into your Plausible Analytics WordPress plugin settings.
+* When your subdomain loads our script, go into your Plausible Analytics WordPress plugin settings
-* Enable the "Custom Domain" section and type in your chosen subdomain.
+* Enable the "Custom Domain" section and type in your chosen subdomain
 * Click on the "Save Changes" button
 * If you have a cache plugin activated, do purge the cache just in case